 - Only a licensed commercial fisherman can purchase a Commercial Gear License, except for a menhaden purse seine.
-A commercial fisherman must possess a valid and original Commercial Gear License whenever using or possessing such gear on the fishing grounds. - A Gear License is required for each piece of gear or each type of gear in use or in possession, whichever is applicable. - Gear licenses are temporarily transferable to a person holding a valid Commercial Fisherman's License and of the same residency status (gear licenses issued to a resident fisherman cannot be transferred to a non-resident).
-Violation of this rule
+A commercial fisherman must possess a valid and original Commercial Gear License whenever using or possessing such gear on the fishing grounds. - A Gear License is required for each piece of gear or each type of gear in use or in possession, whichever is applicable. - Gear licenses are temporarily transferable to a person hold- - ing a valid Commercial Fisherman's License and of the same residency status (gear licenses issued to a resident fisherman cannot be transferred to a non-resident).
+Violation of this rule subjects the commercial gear licensee to revocation of the commercial gear license and seizure of gear. - No Commercial Gear License shall be issued to any non-resident whose domiciliary state prohibits the use of similar commercial fishing gear.

-- subjects the commercial gear licensee to revocation of the commercial gear license and seizure of gear. - No Commercial Gear License shall be issued to any nonresident whose domiciliary state prohibits the use of similar commercial fishing gear.
+COMMERCIAL VESSEL LICENSE

-ABOUT THE COMMERCIAL VESSEL LICENSE
+- A vessel must be licensed whenever engaged in commercial fishing or whenever possessing fish for sale in the saltwater areas of the state. - Vessel licenses are issued in the name of the owner (person having legal ownership of the vessel; includes association, corporation, partnership or other legal entity) of the vessel and shall list the owner's name and address, the vessel name and registration or documentation number, and any other information required by LDWF.

-- A vessel must be licensed whenever engaged in commercial fishing or whenever possessing fish for sale in the saltwater areas of the state. - Vessel licenses are issued in the name of the owner (person having legal ownership of the vessel; includes association, corporation, partnership, or other legal entity) of the vessel and shall list the owner's name and address, the vessel name and registration or documentation number, and any other information required by LDWF.
+ABOUT COMMERCIAL LICENSE/PERMIT APPLICATION PROCESS

-ABOUT COMMERCIAL LICENSE/PERMIT APPLICATION PROCEDURES
+- License/permit applicants must complete and sign an application form, available by contacting the LDWF Commercial License Section at 225-765-2898. - Resident applicants must provide proof of residency as stated on page 12 (Definition #5). - Non-residents must provide proof of residency from their domiciliary state, such as driver's license, voter's registration, vehicle registration and state income tax (page 14, Definition #48). - You may renew your license by internet at www.la.wildlifelicense.com.
+No changes are allowed via internet purchases. - Applicants applying for a license in a business name must provide documentation showing proof of valid federal tax ID # assigned to business name and proof of authorized signature, or an occupational license will be required. - To apply by mail: - Payment for license fees must be in the form of money order or cashier's check payable to the "Louisiana Department of Wildlife and Fisheries."

-- License/permit applicants must complete and sign an application form, available by contacting the LDWF Commercial License Section at 225-765-2898. - Resident applicants must provide proof of residency as stated on page 9 (definition #5). - Non-residents must provide proof of residency as stated on page 10 (definition #47). - To apply by mail: - Payment for license fees must be in the form of money order or cashier's check payable to the "Louisiana Department of Wildlife and Fisheries." - Applications applied for by mail may take up to two weeks for processing. - To apply in person: - License/permits may be applied for in person at the following location:
+- Applications applied for by mail may take up to two weeks for processing. - To apply in person: - License/permits may be applied for in person at the following location: